The Pacific War Online Encyclopedia

 The most famous American submachine gun was the

 low muzzle velocity, giving it a very short range but great

 stopping power.
 It was heavy and very expensive to manufacture,

 required constant maintenance, and had a tendency to overheat.
-When

 machine gun, which meant that a soldier firing the Thompson might

 side.
 Australian troops were fond of the Thompson, as were those

 American troops who fought alongside the Australians in New Guinea, but the Thompson

 was not popular with troops fighting in the Solomons.